MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/teodora-boblea-podasca/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (M. Sc.)
+  - Students (M. Sc.)
 ---

-Teodora Boblea Podasca est étudiante à la maîtrise en sciences de la santé depuis 2022.
+Teodora Boblea Podasca is a student in health sciences since 2022.